Get Back To Nature

 If you’re feeling really adventurous you can rent a river-tube to float your way downstream and surf the rapids on the Santa-Maria river.
 A visit to the village of Guabal is also highly recommended.
-The hour-long bus ride will take you straight through the National Park.
+The one-hour bus ride will take you straight through the National Park.

 Take Route 33 from Santiago in the direction of San Francisco/Santa Fe.
 It’s a 60-kilometer drive that will take approximately one hour to get to Santa Fe.
 Arriving in Santa Fe you’ll see our hotel signs to direct your route.
 Follow the main road into the village and past the church, the Cooperativa supermarket, and the bus terminal.
 From here on it’s another 500 meters.